MikeG621/Platform/Readme.txt

 =========
 Version History

- - (XWA) Region references in Triggers prepped for string replacement similar to FGs and Teams
+ - (XWA) Region references in Triggers and Orders prepped for string replacement similar to FGs and Teams [Issue #82]

 v5.7.5, 16 Jan 2023
  - (XWA) Fixed Message reading after length increased in 5.7.3